VRLYDE/vrly.de/docs/DEVELOPMENT-CYCLE.md

 ### 3.1.
 Issue Planning and Estimation

 - **Work Intake**: All tasks, features, bugs, and improvements are captured in the Backlog.
 - **Prioritization**: Before each cycle, tasks are reviewed and prioritized.
-Only tasks with clear definitions and t-shirt size estimates (XS–XL) are moved to “Ready.”
+Only tasks with clear definitions and t-shirt size estimates (XS–XL) are moved to "Ready."
 - **Capacity Planning**: Florentin estimates cycle capacity based on previous cycles, using the t-shirt sizing method.
 Realistically, a solo developer should not overcommit; 60–80% of the theoretical maximum should be targeted to allow for interruptions and emergent work.
 - **Cycle Assignment**: Issues are assigned to the upcoming cycle based on priority and capacity.
 Unfinished work from the previous cycle rolls over automatically.

 ### 3.2.
 Development Workflow

 - **Statuses**: Issues progress through the statuses defined in the DevOps page: Backlog → Ready → In Progress → In Review → Testing → Staging → Ready for Deployment → In Production.
-- **Automations**: Status transitions are automated based on PR activity (e.g., opening a draft PR moves an issue to “In Progress”; merging a PR moves it to “In Production”).
+- **Automations**: Status transitions are automated based on PR activity (e.g., opening a draft PR moves an issue to "In Progress"; merging a PR moves it to "In Production").
 - **Cooldown Week**: No new feature work is assigned during cooldown.
 Instead, Florentin focuses on maintenance, technical debt, research, and process improvement.

 ### 3.3.
 Review and Retrospective